-An exciting new Daughters and Dads program with a focus on cricket has been developed in consultation with the NSW Office of Sport, Cricket NSW and Cricket Australia.
+An exciting new Daughters & Dads program with a focus on cricket has been developed in consultation with the NSW Office of Sport, Cricket NSW, Cricket Australia and Western Australia Cricket.

-Timed to co-ordinate with the ICC-T20 Women’s World Cup in Australia, Daughters and Dads-Cricket was first delivered in Sydney and Newcastle in 2020, to 33 daughters and their fathers.
+Timed to coincide with the ICC-T20 Women’s World Cup in Australia, Daughters & Dads Cricket was first delivered in Sydney and Newcastle in 2020, to 33 daughters and their fathers.
+In early 2021, a further 51 families participated in Sydney and Newcastle based programs.
+New programs are soon to launch in Western Australia.

 Feedback from participating daughters and dads has been overwhelmingly positive and girls achieved an impressive improvement in their cricket skills.